The best-loved prefold cloth diapers

 This is also a good choice if you have a difficult washing situation and prefer prefolds instead of flats.
 Flats are really best for easiest washing though.

 Do you understand the names of the lightweight sizes?
 Think skiing!
-Beginner ski trails are called novice and marked with green circles so novice have green edges.
-Intermediate ski trails are marked with blue squares so intermediate have blue edges.
+Beginner ski trails are called Novice and marked with green circles so Novice have green edges.
+Intermediate ski trails are marked with blue squares so Intermediate have blue edges.
 Green Mountain Diapers is located near ski country in the Green Mountains of Vermont.
-I (Karen) needed logical names that were different than newborn, small and medium so I borrowed the skiing names novice and intermediate.
-There is no expert size because by the time baby needs size large, baby also really needs the full 4-8-4 layers of absorbency so we are not planning on making a size expert.
-Choose size large brown edge.
-Newbie rhymes with preemie and that size needed a name, too.
-Newbie is like preemie but it is much wider.
-It is about the same size as newborn orange edge but it is preemie 2-6-2 ply layering which is very lightweight.
+I (Karen) needed logical names that were different than newborn, small and medium so I borrowed the skiing names Novice and Intermediate.
+There is no "expert" size because by the time baby needs size Large, baby also really needs the full 4-8-4 layers of absorbency so we are not planning on making a size "expert".
+Choose size Large brown edge.
+Newbie sounds like preemie and that size needed a name, too.
+Newbie is like Preemie but it is much wider and longer.
+It is about the same size as Newborn orange edge, just a little bit longer, but it is preemie 2-6-2 ply layering which is very lightweight.

 Add your free 16 page GMD How-To Booklet to you cart.
 It's a treasure-trove of information and it's free with your order.

 Please note that you can use any mainstream laundry detergent on cotton diapers.
 You do not need to purchase "special for cloth diapers" detergents.
 We do not sell them and they are not needed on prefolds or Workhorse diapers.
 Keep it simple.
 Use what you would normally use on your regular household laundry.
-Yes, Tide is ok or whatever you happen to like.
+We strongly recommend fragrance-free versions of laundry products and other household and personal products.
+Why?
+"Fragrance" is a mystery and according to FTC, we are not allowed to know what the ingredients are since they are "trade secrets".
+Do your homework about phthalates, benzene, formaldehyde, aldehyde and more in "fragrance".
+For example, search benzene in fragrance and read, learn and make your own decision.
+Green Mountain Diapers maintains a fragrance-free warehouse and work environment.

 Pick which color you prefer, white or tan.
 They are exactly the same.
 One batch gets a hydrogen peroxide bath to remove the natural cotton oils and then they are white.
-The unbleached don't get that bath and you have to wash to cotton oils off.
-They stay tan after washing, but will whiten over time and whiten quite a lot if you bleach them, of course.
-They very similar to each other.
+The unbleached don't get that bath and you have to wash the cotton oils off.
+They stay tan after washing, but will whiten over time and whiten quite a lot if you bleach them, of course (but please do that only occasionally and only according to the instructions in our How-To Booklet .)
+They are very similar to each other.
 Unbleached hide stains slightly better, but white has that pure, clean white diaper look.
 Which color do you like?
-The made of organic are all unbleached.
-Unbleached take a few extra hot washes to break in, but all diapers (all kinds, all brands) need several wash cycles before first use to prep them, so no worries about breaking them in.
+Unbleached take a few extra hot washes with detergent, to break in "prep", but all diapers (all kinds, all brands) need several wash cycles before first use to prep them.
+Choose white or organic white for quicker prepping but all cotton needs to be prepped before first use, which means washed several times in order to fully shrink to proper size and obtain maximum absorbency.

 Cloth-eez® Newbie grey edge (large preemie) (12"x13" when new) 11" x 11" when fully shrunk.
 Fits preemie or newborn to about 4 weeks, or fits about 4-10 pounds.
 For large preemies or a trim newborn option.
 Very lightweight 2-6-2 ply, grey edges.
 Made in Pakistan, 100% "Indian" cotton.